 Turn off the TV set.
 Make a house rule, depending on the location of the set, that when it is study time, it is “no TV” time.
 A television set that is on will draw youngsters like bees to honey.

-What about the radio?
+What about the radio or other audio devices?
 Should it be on or off?
 Contrary to what many specialists say, some youngsters do seem to function all right with the radio turned on to a favorite music station.
 (Depending on the layout of your house or apartment, maybe an investment in earphones would be worthy of consideration.)

 Certain rules should be set about the family phone during study hours.
 The more people in the household, the more restrictions on long and unnecessary phone calls are needed.
 A timer, placed next to the phone, can help to control the length of calls so that the telephone will be available if it becomes necessary to call a schoolmate to confirm an assignment or discuss particularly difficult homework.